-If you’ve found your way to this article, it’s likely that either you or someone close to you has been diagnosed with a monochorionic monoamniotic twins pregnancy, also known as MoMo or Mono-Mono by obstetricians.
+If you’ve found your way to this article, it’s likely that either you or someone close to you has been diagnosed with a momo twins pregnancy.
+“Momo” is doctorspeak for monochorionic monoamniotic twins or Mono-Mono.

-A Google search for MoMo twins pregnancy throws up mostly scary stuff that often leaves the expectant parents confused and overwhelmed.
-That is why I decided to share my MoMo pregnancy story.
-The prime intent for sharing my story is to offer hope to parents-to-be who are faced with this type of pregnancy.
+A Google search for momo twins pregnancy throws up a lot of scary stuff that often leaves the expectant parents confused and overwhelmed.
+That is why I decided to share my momo pregnancy story.
+The prime intent for sharing my story is to help — and offer hope — to parents-to-be who are faced with this type of pregnancy.

 The good news